David5p/The-Ashes-2025-2026/README.md

 ### Images
 - The main image on the homepage was chosen as it defines what the trophy and history the players will be playing for.
 .
 The gallery page is displayed in a responsive way thanks to the Bootstrap grid system seeing the layout change for the various devices.

+### Styling

+- I used Bootstrap 5.3 classes where possible to support with positioning and text style and size.
+- I have applied my preferred colors and fonts using custom css.